WealthShield Partners LLC Buys 23,442 Shares of Truist Financial Co. (NYSE:TFC)

 Truist Financial Dividend Announcement

-The business also recently disclosed a special dividend, which was paid on Friday, December 1st.
-Shareholders of record on Friday, November 10th were paid a dividend of $0.52 per share.
-This represents a yield of 7.4%.
+The firm also recently announced a special dividend, which was paid on Friday, December 1st.
+Shareholders of record on Friday, November 10th were issued a $0.52 dividend.
+This represents a dividend yield of 7.4%.
 The ex-dividend date was Thursday, November 9th.
 Truist Financial’s payout ratio is 52.39%.

 Truist Financial Company Profile